Detecting isotropic density and nematic fluctuations using ultrafast coherent phonon spectroscopy: Experiments in F e and C u High superconductors

-The absence of (static) ordered phases in the iron chalcogenide compound FeSe makes it an ideal playground for probing fluctuations.
-In order to utilize the results and test the predictions presented here, several ultrafast techniques could be employed \textit{e.g.,} time-resolved (\textit{tr}) x-ray diffraction (XRD), ultrafast electron diffraction (UED) or \textit{tr}-optical spectroscopy.
-To be specific, we suggest that an ultrafast XRD experiment applied to FeSe on a substrate might be an excellent test case.
-If a femto-second optical pump signal, with THz energies, is used to excite coherent optical phonons, a subsequent femto-second X-ray pulse could serve to probe coherent phonon spectral behavior through Bragg peak oscillations.
+In typical pump probe measurements, the central frequency of the pulse is about 1.5 eV, while the typical frequencies of interest corresponding to nematic fluctuations is about 50 meV.
+Hence, for our mechanism to be implemented, one requires pulse widths short enough so that one can access the THz frequency range.
+This corresponds to pulse widths $< 2$ fs.
+While obtaining such pulse-widths can be non-trivial with current technology, some state of the art experiments have already produced narrower pulse widths (down to 100 attoseconds), and have successfully applied it in condensed matter systems~\cite{Heinzmann2007}.
+The presence of the 1-Fe $B_{2g}$ phonon in the 11 iron superconductor FeS~\cite{Hackl2018} makes it an ideal playground to test our predictions on nematic collective modes.
+Moreover, diagonal nematics have also been suggested~\cite{Schmalian2018} and observed in the 122 compound BaF$e_2$A$s_2$~\cite{Fisher2016} and the density-wave superconductor HgB$a_2$Cu$O_4$~\cite{Matsuda2018}.
+In order to utilize the results presented here, several ultrafast techniques could be employed \textit{e.g.,} time-resolved (\textit{tr}) x-ray diffraction (XRD), ultrafast electron diffraction (UED) or \textit{tr}-optical spectroscopy.
+To be specific, we suggest that an ultrafast XRD experiment applied to the above systems on a substrate might be an excellent test case.
+If a femto-second optical pump signal, is used to excite coherent optical phonons, a subsequent femto-second X-ray pulse could serve to probe coherent phonon spectral behavior through Bragg peak oscillations.
 Hence, it should be possible to extract the electron-phonon coupling strength and the nematic collective mode frequency.
 In this experiment, the nematic fluctuations should be observed as a shift in the optical phonon oscillations.
-We note that the results of this experimental proposal can be compared to the recent pump-probe measurements~\cite{Shen2017} which employed both \textit{tr} XRD and \textit{tr}-ARPES to determine the electron-phonon coupling strength in FeSe.
+We note that the results of this experimental proposal can be compared to the recent pump-probe measurements~\cite{Shen2017} which employed both \textit{tr} XRD and \textit{tr}-ARPES to determine the electron-phonon coupling strength in the other Fe based systems.